JamesTing/doravoice-astro/src/content/docs/Adding photos.md

 Editing an image with the Markup extension
 Side note:

-Images are stored directly in the MindNode file.
-MindNode accepts all formats compatible with your operating system and imports them as PNGs.
+Images are stored directly in the AmyMind file.
+AmyMind accepts all formats compatible with your operating system and imports them as PNGs.